nneonneo/sstic-2023/writeup.md

 5. Those binary operations look like "and", "or", "xor" and "not" with optional inversion of inputs.
 6. This looks like a digital circuit, with each `G` representing a single digital logic gate, and where `step` effectively updates the simulation of the circuit. `dff` (`g.kind == 9`) elements are flip-flops, which are clocked each step.

-So, we can infer that the password is fed two bits at a time to two input gates, then processed through a big digital circuit which eventually produces a "1" bit at a specific gate (`e.good`) if the password is accepted.
+So, we can infer that the password is fed two bits at a time to two input gates (kind 3), then processed through a big digital circuit which eventually produces a "1" bit at a specific gate (`e.good`, gate 1940) if the password is accepted.
 I decided to first try and graph the circuit to create a digital logic diagram. [`seedlocker_graph.py`](files/stage2b/seedlocker_graph.py) generates a Graphviz diagram which can be rendered into a huge graph.
 Here's a small chunk of the graph (click for the full thing as a PDF):

 > [![A very convoluted circuit diagram](files/stage2b/seedlocker_preview.png)](files/stage2b/seedlocker.pdf)